Review and Appeal of Final Subject Result Procedure

 - A Band 4 Student Services Delegate;

-- An administrative support staff member, as appointed by the Chair, to provide secretariat support.
+One Committee member will be appointed as Chair (usually the Director of Academic Quality and Strategy and an administrative support staff member, as appointed by the Chair, will be present to provide secretariat support.

-Neither the Subject Coordinator, Academic Head nor an examiner of the subject will be a member of the Committee.
-At least one member of the committee must be from the relevant College.
-For all matters, due regard shall be given to gender balance in determining the final membership of the committee.
-No member of the committee will have participated in the original decision (excluding the ratification or certification process) or any decisions associated with the matters under Appeal, this includes being involved in consultation or making recommendations that contributed to the original decision.
-The Chair will determine whether conflicts of interest exist at the time of convening the Committee and amend the Committee membership accordingly.
+5.4 None of the Subject Coordinator, Academic Head nor an examiner of the subject will be eligible for appointment to the Committee.
+For all matters, due regard shall be had to gender balance in determining the final membership of the committee.
+No member of the committee will have participated in the original decision or any decisions associated with the matters under Appeal, this includes being involved in consultation or making recommendations that contributed to the original decision.

-3.3.
-The Chair will ensure the student is invited to the hearing and communicate the following:
+5.6 The Chair will invite the student to the hearing and communicate the following:

 - the names of Committee members;

 - the time and location of the hearing; and

 - information regarding the student’s right to be heard; and